Bell applicator technology pays for itself within a year

 Immediately, operators were amazed by the finish quality, ease of use, and coverage of hard to reach corners, especially on aluminum extrusions.

 Overall, line speed increased, and paint solvent use dropped by 15 to 20 percent.
-These improvements added up to an annual savings of $625,000, paying for the new equipment within the first year.
+These improvements added up to an annual savings of over $500,000, paying for the new equipment within the first year.

 All trademarks and registered trademarks are the property of their respective owners.